 When you’ve come back down, make your way to Shells Café on the seafront for a top notch brunch alongside the local surfers.
 Their eggs Benedict with smoked salmon is the stuff of legend.

 Set along the top of the jagged Kilkee Cliffs, this 5km loop takes in some of the best scenery in the west, from the natural sea pools to the blow hole through which the Atlantic erupts.
 You’ll see all of the highlights along the way as well as the stark beauty of the cliffs themselves, the overlapping sheets of grey rock surrounded by the wild swirls of the waves.

-Diamond Rocks Café is right at the start of the route, so grab a crab and apple sandwich for the walk, or pop in when you’re finished for some avocado toast and a coffee.
+Plan your hike around Easter and enjoy a prelude snack at Diamond Rocks Café, right at the start of the route.
+Grab a crab and apple sandwich for the walk, or pop in when you’re finished for some avocado toast and a coffee.
 They also sell a Cliff Walk breakfast special in the mornings, with fresh fruit, natural yoghurt and granola that you can devour along the route.

 Surrounded by the undulating Galtee Mountains and the glorious expanse of the Glen of Aherlow, the Rock an Thorabh Loop leads you through ancient forests and along the sandstone ridge of Slievenamuck.
 When you reach the rock itself, you’ll be met with gorgeous views out over the valley, the patchwork of green fields framed by the mountains on the horizon.

 While the Rock an Thorabh Loop is a moderate 6.5km trek, there are seven other walking routes in the Glen of Aherlow, from an easy 2km woodland trail to a tougher 10km hike.
 When you’re finished, head to Aherlow House Hotel for a coffee or afternoon tea on the veranda, with great views of the mountains.
 After all, any view is better when you’ve got a homemade scone in your hand.